Land and Bushfire Fuel Management steps

 There are a number of essential steps that landholders will need to undertake to safely plan and manage bushfire fuel.
 If you’re unsure about any step, contact the CFA or your local council before starting works.

-1. Understand Your Bushfire Risk
+1. Check Bushfire Risk

 • Check if your property is in a BREA, BPA or BMO.
 Review planning zones via VicPlan.